 Xiangming Chen is the founding Dean and director of the Center for Urban and Global Studies (2007-2019) and the Paul E. Raether Distinguished Professor of Global Urban Studies and Sociology, as well as a distinguished guest professor at Fudan University in Shanghai.
 He received his B.A. from Beijing Foreign Studies University and his Ph.D. in sociology from Duke University.
 He is a co-author, with Anthony Orum, of The World of Cities: Places in Comparative and Historical Perspective (Blackwell, 2003); the author of As Borders Bend: Transnational Spaces on the Pacific Rim (Rowman and Littlefield, 2005); the editor of and primary contributor to Shanghai Rising: State Power and Local Transformations in a Global Megacity (University of Minnesota Press, 2009); the lead editor, with Ahmed Kanna, of Rethinking Global Urbanism: Comparative Insights from Secondary Cities (Routledge, 2012); a co-author, with Anthony Orum and Krista Paulsen, of Introduction to Cities: How Place and Space Shape Human Experience (Wiley-Blackwell, 2012, second edition, 2018); the lead editor, with Nick Bacon, of Confronting Urban Legacy: Rediscovering Hartford and New England’s Forgotten Cities (Lexington Books, 2013); and a co-editor, with Sharon Zukin and Philip Kasinitz, of Global Cities, Local Streets (Routledge, 2015; Chinese edition, 2016; Korean edition, 2017; and lead author, with Julie Tian Miao and Xue Li, The Belt and Road Initiative as Epochal Regionalization (Regional Studies Association, 2020).

-Gabby Nelson is the Program Coordinator at the Center for Urban and Global Studies.
+Gabby Nelson is Assistant Director of Urban Engaged Learning, working with the Center for Urban and Global Studies and Center for Hartford Engagement and Research.
 Gabby received a B.A . in urban studies and minor in Spanish from UConn and is currently enrolled in the graduate public policy program at Trinity.
 After graduating, she worked as a legal assistant prior to joining CUGS.
 An avid gardener, Gabby grows a plot of cut flowers at an urban farm in Hartford in her spare time.

 Julie Gamble, Assistant Professor of Urban Studies, is an urbanist, feminist, and Latin American scholar.
 She has taught at Universidad San Francisco de Quito, Ecuador, where she still holds an affiliated position.
 Her research is engaged with transit infrastructure, social justice, and gendered politics in Latin American cities.
 Julie’s work draws from multiple methods to study urban environments, paying special attention to how people and objects help create cities.
 She holds a Ph.D. and Master in City and Regional Planning (M.C.P.) from the Department of City and Regional Planning from the University of California, Berkeley and a B.A. from Northwestern University.
 Her pedagogy is informed by feminist and social justice readings that aim to empower students to actively participate in both small seminars and large lectures.